zhangmeng88/doris-zh-translation/en/docs/doris-ui.md

 # DORIS Desktop Version for batch processing

-![dorisuipicture](img/dorisui.png)

-DORIS UI is a desktop software that can be installed on local computers.
+DORIS Desktop Version is a desktop software that can be installed on local computers.
 It is designed to allow effortless batch processing of large volumes of death certificates.
 Whether working with text or code modes, this software analyzes thousands of death certificates and supports multiple formats, Excel, CSV, and JSON.

+![dorisuipicture](img/dorisui.png)

-# Download and quick installation
+## Download and quick installation

 The DORIS UI desktop software for batch processing can be downloaded from the following link: